openstack/cinder-specs/specs/liberty/adopt-guru-meditation-report.rst

 reporting functionality before proceeding to its real main().

-Data Model Impact
+Data model impact
 -----------------
 None.

-REST API Impact
+REST API impact
 ---------------
 None.

-Security Impact
+Security impact
 ---------------
 In theory, the change could expose service internals to someone who is able to send the needed signal to a service.
 That said, we can probably assume that the